Axial Flow Turbojet

 by Pat Donahue

-This model is the Verlinden resin set out of their Me 262 update set that was released for the Trimaster/DML kit a few years ago.
+This model of an axial flow turbojet is the Verlinden resin set out of their Me 262 update set that was released for the Trimaster/DML kit a few years ago.
 The engine comes in 3 major pieces with resin add ons for the generator, fuel pump, accessory case, etc..
 Brass photo etch frames/bulkheads are also included.
 Verlinden tells you to use some DML parts for some tubing and the accessory frame on top of the engine, but these are only included in the single seat 262 night fighter If you don’t have this kit you are on your own and will have to scratch up these parts.

 The resin molding is quite nice with wiring, bolts, electrical switch boxes, etc. molded on the castings, but there is still a lot of work to be done.
 After washing the major parts, the engine was glued together with epoxy, making sure that the brass frame and the actual engine casings were trued up in all dimensions.